SamridhiK108/internal-transfers-system/README.md

-\- Tables are created automatically when the application starts.
+\- Tables are created automatically when the application starts

-\- All responses are returned in JSON format.
+\- All responses are returned in JSON format

-\- The code handles common error scenarios such as insufficient balance or missing accounts.
+\- The code handles common error scenarios such as insufficient balance or missing accounts